khoaHyh/twitter-clone-api/HIGHLIGHTS.md

 ## Threading

 Twitter threads are created when a tweet is posted in response to another tweet.
-My implementation was modeled after Linked Lists and treating each tweet as a node.
+My implementation was modeled after Doubly Linked Lists and treating each tweet as a node.

 <br />